discordjs/guide/guide/preparations/setting-up-a-linter.md

 * [ESLint for Atom](https://atom.io/packages/eslint)
 * [ESLint for Sublime Text](https://packagecontrol.io/packages/ESLint)

 <p class="tip">You can install each of these directly inside the editors themselves.
 For Visual Studio Code, press `Ctrl + Shift + X`.
 For Atom, press `Ctrl + ,` and click on "Install".
-For Sublime, press `Ctrl + Shift + P` and search for "Install Package" (available with [Package Control](https://packagecontrol.io/installation).
+For Sublime, press `Ctrl + Shift + P` and search for "Install Package" (available via [Package Control](https://packagecontrol.io/installation)).
 After that, you may then search for "eslint" and install it through there.</p>

 ### Setting up ESLint rules